ricardojlrufino/cplus-libparser/README.md

 Build
 ====

-Use maven to build, the jar generated already has the necessary dependencies
+Use maven to build, the generated jar include the necessary dependencies
 > mvn package

 I believe this is a good example of using the CDT Parser outside of Eclipse, because there is almost no information or example of using.